Extraltodeus/Vector_Sculptor_ComfyUI/README.md

 Does what I described above.

 - **Sculptor Intensity**: How strong the effect will be.
-If the direction is not reversed I would say that up to 3 you will keep the overall meaning of your prompt.
-If reversed then don't go above 1~2.5 or face (enjoy?) randomness.
+Forward is best from 0 to 1 for photorealistic images anb 1 to 2 for more artistic purpose.
 - **Sculptor method**:
   - **forward**: Subtract the nearest vectors.
 Going above 1 might have adversarial effects.
   - **backward**: Add them instead.